9 Career Overall Rank

 With such a low clearance rate and so many average poorly provenanced works available from tourist shops and e-bay, collectors would be well advised to have more in mind than just her name when buying her work.
 Results for 2007-2008 were a perfect example with 64 works being offered for sale and just 28 selling for an average price of $7,509.
 The 2007 results actually make these figures look better than they actually were.
 In 2008 the highest price achieved for the seven of 22 works that sold was a paltry $3,600.
 Similarly in 2009 only 29 works sold of 43 offered and the highest price paid an uninspiring $4,800.
 Not a single work in 2010 carried an estimate above $10,000, yet only 11 works sold of the 32 offered.
 However, 2011, saw a different turn of events, in which Gloria's formula, of a few stellar works with an abundance of less standout pieces, seemed to work to her advantage.
 Three works fetched prices above $10,000, creating new 2nd and 9th place records, the premier sale being $36,000 for Awelye at Bonham's June Auction (Lot 38).
 Simultaneously a startling 20 works fetched between $1,000-5000, placing her performance at auction at 7th for the year.
 She was 16th in 2012 in spite of recording 20 sales from the 25 works on offer for a clearance of 80%.
 With her highest price being $5,124, even though 20 works sold, they generated just $38,622 giving her an average price for the year of just $1,931.
 In 2015 a staggering 71 works were offered for sale at recognised reputable public auction houses of which 68% sold.
 These figures saw her become the 7th most successful artist that year even though the average price achieved for these works was just $1,588.
 And it was a similar story in 2016 with 82 works offered of which 46 sold for an average price of $998.
 Even so she was the 11th most successful artist that year.

 While major works of high quality by Gloria Petyarre will no doubt prove over time to be very good investments, the vast majority of her output will not.
-Like Emily Kngwarreye before her, who has similar clearance rates at auction to Gloria, auction houses will be offered far more paintings for each sale than they are able to accommodate.
+Like Emily Kngwarreye before her, who has similar clearance rates at auction, houses will be offered far more paintings for each sale than they are able to accommodate.
 Sotheby's, Christies and Bonham's are likely to avoid them altogether.
 Yet despite these reservations, Gloria Petyarre has clearly earned a deserved reputation as one of the most important female artists of the Eastern Desert and her renown is likely to grow over time as more and more of her best works appear in auction catalogues into the future.

 Raised in a remote part of the Eastern Desert and instructed in Anmatyerre law and traditions, Gloria Petyarre participated in the first art programs organized at Utopia in 1977 when 39 years of age.
 These early batik-making workshops marked the emergence of Aboriginal women artists.
 Up to this time they had commonly assisted men in the completion of their paintings, but were rarely permitted their own paint and canvas.
 From the outset their works were informed by the natural shapes and patterns of local leaves, flowers, seeds and grasses which provided the touchstone of form and structure.
 Gloria’s early batiks were richly colourful and reflected the daily interaction of the desert women with their environment.
 When art advisor Rodney Gooch introduced the women to acrylic paints and canvas in the early 1980’s a range of new possibilities were opened up that were both distinctively female and without precedent in the Aboriginal art movement.
 Until this time women had been unacknowledged as artists in part due to a belief that cultural values and iconography dwelt in the domain of men only, but also because women were less forward about discussing ‘women’s business’ such as their rituals, responsibilities, journeying and all important, Awelye or ceremonial body painting.
 Traditionally, men and women of Aboriginal societies played complementary though differentiated roles.
 The different yet, equally powerful cultural role of women manifested from this time as a rich abundance of unique imagery and expressiveness that began to ignite interest amongst art collectors around the world.